hkulsgaard/SegmentGM/README.md

 ## Compile Standalone

-As a prerequisite, follow the instructions for installation for the [Matlab Platform](#Matlab-Platform).
+As a prerequisite, follow the instructions for installation in the [Matlab Platform subsection](#Matlab-Platform).

 In order to compile the GM segmentator, follow this steps:
 1. Clone this repository.